labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

   * :math:`\text{nb\_of\_mibig\_gene}` = number of all genes in the MIBiG curated region

 This means that when 2 or more genes in a single MIBiG curated region are similar, the same gene in pkgdb can hit on these MIBiG gene.
+Moreover, it's also possible that several pkgdb genes can hit on a single MIBiG gene.
-When this happen, the completion can be higher than 1 (represented by 1*).
+When these situations happen, the completion can be higher than 1 (represented by 1*).